 What is activated charcoal good for?
 Activated charcoal has been used to treat digestive and other gastrointestinal issues for years, but it’s also useful in treating skin conditions like acne and can help you live a healthier lifestyle overall.
 But how does activated charcoal work, and what makes it so beneficial?
 Keep reading to find out how this natural substance can make you feel better!

-Activated charcoal, also known as activated carbon, is a fine black powder made from regular charcoal that has been heated at very high temperatures in the presence of gas.
+They make activated charcoal, or activated carbon, by heating regular charcoal to very high temperatures in the presence of gas, resulting in a fine black powder.
 This produces a black powder with lots of pores and internal spaces, increasing its surface area and making it incredible in absorbing toxins.

-Activated charcoal has been used for thousands of years to heal illness and cleanse the body of toxins and impurities.
-It was widely used in ancient Greece and Rome, as well as in both traditional Chinese medicine and Ayurvedic practices.
+For thousands of years, people have used it to treat illnesses and cleanse the body of toxins and impurities.
+Ancient Greeks, Romans, traditional Chinese medicine practitioners, and those following Ayurvedic practices all used it extensively.
 In recent years, activated charcoal has made waves in the world of wellness and health, with people using it in all kinds of ways to improve their well-being from the inside out.

 Activated charcoal is available in different forms, including capsules, tablets, toothpaste, powder, and face masks.

 Take note that activated charcoal is not the same as charcoal briquettes commonly used for barbeque.
 And although they may be made from the same material, charcoal briquettes contain additional toxins and have not passed through high-temperature processing.